UKIPO Rejects Brexit (sometimes)

 Application for the Brexit trade mark

-“… The mark, consists of the term Brexit which has now firmly entered into the common language and is widely understood to mean the UK’s exit from the EU.
+“… The mark, consists of the term Brexit, which has now firmly entered into the common language and is widely understood to mean the UK’s exit from the EU.
 Since, especially, the referendum, the term signifies an important and ongoing event in the history of the UK.
-The relevant public will therefore see the term Brexit as being commemorative and nothing more.”
+The relevant public will, therefore, see the term Brexit as being commemorative and nothing more.”

-At a hearing to discuss this objection, the applicant’s arguments in favour of acceptance were rejected and the section 3(1)(b) refusal was maintained.
+At a hearing to discuss this objection, the applicant’s arguments in favour of acceptance were rejected and section 3(1)(b) refusal was maintained.
 Mr Brewster appealed to the Appointed Person (Mr James Mellor QC).

 The Appointed Person ‘wasn’t for turning’…

 Before the Appointed Person, Mr Brewster first pointed to a number of UK trade mark applications for Brexit that had already been accepted (and registered) by the UK Trade Mark Office.
 This “state of the register” argument never works, even though, in some cases, the state of the register is so compelling that it should shame the Tribunal into withdrawing an objection.
-Unfortunately, in the present case Mr Mellor followed the normal course and rejected the applicant’s state of the register argument; each case had to be considered on its own merits, etc, etc. Just for the record, although a number of UK trade mark applications for Brexit in the food and drink classes (29, 30, 32 and 33) have been refused, the UK office has accepted and registered Brexit for certain goods and services in classes 3, 9, 16, 21, 25, 28, 29, 30, 35, 41 and 44, including toilet water, computer software for games, cups and mugs, clothing, milk and coffee.
+Unfortunately, in the present case, Mr Mellor followed the normal course and rejected the applicant’s state of the register argument; each case had to be considered on its own merits, etc, etc. Just for the record, although a number of UK trade mark applications for Brexit in the food and drink classes (29, 30, 32 and 33) have been refused, the UK office has accepted and registered Brexit for certain goods and services in classes 3, 9, 16, 21, 25, 28, 29, 30, 35, 41 and 44, including toilet water, computer software for games, cups and mugs, clothing, milk and coffee.

 Mr Brewster also argued that similar “commemorative” marks, such as Trafalgar and Waterloo, had already been accepted by the UK office for beer.
 Again, this argument was to no avail.
 According to the Hearing Officer, these were historic events and would not be seen as descriptive for beer.
 By contrast, Brexit was a current event and should be treated differently.
 This reasoning was approved by Mr. Mellor.

 As an aside, an even better example than Trafalgar and Waterloo might have been the numerous UK trade mark applications that were accepted and registered during the 1990s for the trade mark Millennium (and various misspellings), including an application for Millenium for wines, spirits and liqueurs.
-Having said that, once a Hearing Officer (or Appointed Person) has decided to reject a mark, in this case Brexit, experience suggests that no evidence, regarding the registration of highly relevant trade marks, will shift that view.
+Having said that, once a Hearing Officer (or Appointed Person) has decided to reject a mark, in this case, Brexit, experience suggests that no evidence, regarding the registration of highly relevant trade marks, will shift that view.